Centribo/Unity-Shader-Basics-Tutorial/README.md

 	return OUT;
 }
 ```
-Now in order to use the colours from the texture for our fragment function, we need to *sample* it as certain points.
+Now in order to use the colours from the texture for our fragment function, we need to *sample* it at certain points.
 Thankfully, CG has a function that does this for us, called *tex2D*.

 ```
 fixed4 fragmentFunction (v2f IN) : SV_TARGET {
 	return tex2D(_MainTexture, IN.uv);
 }
 ```
 tex2D takes in the texture (ie: sample2D) we want to sample, and the UV coordinate we want to sample with.
-In this case, we're providing it with out main texture and giving it the point on the model where we want to get the colour from, then returning that result as our final colour.
+In this case, we're providing it with our main texture and giving it the point on the model where we want to get the colour from, then returning that result as our final colour.
 Now, if you save and return back to Unity and inspect the material, we can select the bowl texture for our "Main Texture".
 You'll see the models update, and the bowl model in particular (the model the texture was made for) should look like a bowl of soup!

 ![Shading Basics 4](./Images/Shading_Basics_4.png)